Posts

 Image

-The Lightning Thief (Percy Jackson and the Olympians #1) by Rick Riordan * * *
+The Lightning Thief by Rick Riordan (Percy Jackson and the Olympians #1) * * *

 Image

-Revenge Wears Prada: The Devil Returns (The Devil Wears Prada #2) by Lauren Weisberger *
+Revenge Wears Prada: The Devil Returns by Lauren Weisberger (The Devil Wears Prada #2) *

 Image

 I really don't have much to say about this book, as I only got to 11%.
 Let me try to gather my thoughts.
 This book is obviously a money-making attempt.
 The latest books of Lauren Weisberger probably didn't sell as well as The Devil Wears Prada .
 I wasn't that keen on that book either, but you can read my review of it as well.
 The point is, the movie was a lot better.
 The real reason why that book sold was not the main character, which I believe is Lauren herself.
 If that's how she really is, I'm sorry, I'd never like to be her friend.
 She's whiny and often hopeless.
 Now it has been a while since I read the previous book, and I don't intend to repeat the experience.
 I do remember that the job was tough.
 So are most first jobs.
-However, how awful it must have been to take part in a party at the Met, which I remember her hating.
+However, how awful it must have been to take part in a party at the Met , which I remember her hating.
 Overall, if you don't care for fashion, don't get a job at a fashion magazine.
-The only redeeming factor of that ...
+The only redeeming factor of tha...

 The Mortal Instruments: City of Bones (2013) * * *